 Eye Movement Desensitization and Reprocessing (EMDR).
 The premise of EMDR is that many traumatic events are not properly “processed” by the memory network of the brain, and that the eye movements of EMDR help a person “reprocess” the traumatic memory through “rapid learning” so that it no longer has negative psychological effects.

-. . . because, if you’re not completely cured after one session you must have another traumatic memory to process.
-And then another one, and another one . . .
-So is EMDR really all that different from, or more efficient than, other treatments?
+Is EMDR really all that different from, or more efficient than, other treatments?
 Does eye movement really aid brain processing of memory?
 Maybe.
 Maybe not.
+Research is inconclusive.[8]

 Just remember this: after you’ve “reprocessed” your memory network you may still have a fragmented personality, you may still fear love, and you may still have a dark part of you that seeks death and self-destruction.
-All of these things can be tangled into your life’s overall unconscious misery right along with, on top of, or behind any specific traumatic memory.
+All of these things can be tangled into your life’s overall unconscious misery right along with, on top of, or behind any specific traumatic memory, and only a highly skilled clinician can get to the root of all these issues.

-Pharmacotherapy [6] refers to the use of medication to help alleviate serious symptoms, such as anxiety and insomnia, so that psychotherapy can be effective.
+Pharmacotherapy [9] refers to the use of medications to help alleviate serious symptoms, such as anxiety and insomnia, so that psychotherapy can be effective.
+It would be a grave psychological mistake to use psychiatric medications without psychotherapy.
 Following successful psychotherapy, medications should be unnecessary.

 Group Therapy may be used for social support and to help individuals understand and resolve the social aspects of their symptoms.